sagarprasad63574/Superheros/README.md

 ## Overview

 ### Description
-A website to view details about superheros and add superheros to a favorites list.
+A website to view details about superheroes and add superheroes to a favorites list.
 The details can be the biography, powerstats, appearance, work, and connections of a superhero.
-Users are able to create new superheros and edit information about newly created superheros.
-Users are able to add new superheros created by other users to their favorites list.
+Users are able to create new superheroes and edit information about newly created superheroes.
+Users are able to add new superheroes created by other users to their favorites list.

 ### Deployed: https://superheros-app.herokuapp.com/